-With school starting, it’s the perfect time for a little refresher course on covering books, don’t you think?
+As a high-school student, covering my textbooks was always something I looked forward to, (so that I could fill the blank covers with I-heart-Morrissey).
+With a new school year, it’s the perfect time for a little refresher course on covering books, don’t you think?

 Let’s start with paper.

-Secret #1: Sometimes at home we use clear, plastic book covers — the professional-grade types used at libraries — to cover books with jackets on them.
+You may want to use clear, plastic book covers — the professional-grade types used at libraries — to cover books with jackets on them.
 But for books without jackets, a paper cover is just right.

 Once you’ve picked out the paper you like, you’ll want to make sure it’s just the right size.
 I like to allow about 1-1/2″ on top and bottom and about 3″ on either side to allow for folding.

 One thing you’ll want to watch out for, if you are using a paper that has had a crease in it (such as a map or newspaper) you don’t want to put the edge of the cover on a crease in the paper.
 The edge will wear out much faster and you’ll have holes in the cover right away.

 Start with the top and bottom and fold the paper where you marked it.

-I use my bone folder again for a really sharp crease.
+Use my bone folder again for a really sharp crease.
 Now it’s time to fold the edges.

 Close the book and center it.